oicr-gsi/vidarr/admin-guide.md

 - Java 14 or later
 - PostgreSQL 12 or later
 - Maven (for building, not required on installation machine)
+- Docker (for building, not required on installation machine)

 ### Installing Vidarr on a Linux Instance
 Build your own copy of Vidarr using Maven: